pyflosic/fodMC/README.md

 ## Description

-Guess generator for FOD positions to be used in the Fermi-Löwdin orbital self-interaction correction (FLO-SIC) method
+Guess generator for FOD positions to be used in the Fermi-Löwdin orbital self-interaction correction (FLO-SIC) method.
 There is a manual, explaining the underlying idea of this program and showing some examples for its usage.

 ## Installation